muesli/termenv/README.md

 - `termenv.ANSI256` - Extended 256 color ANSI support
 - `termenv.TrueColor` - RGB/TrueColor support

+Alternatively, you can use `termenv.EnvColorProfile` which evaluates the terminal like `ColorProfile`, but also respects the `NO_COLOR` and `CLICOLOR_FORCE` environment variables.

 You can also query the terminal for its color scheme, so you know whether your app is running in a light- or dark-themed environment: